anaisda/fennec/DEPLOYMENT_GUIDE.md

 2. **Deploy from GitHub**
    - Select "Deploy from GitHub repo"
-   - Choose your fennec-ai repository
+   - Choose your Anateck-ai repository
    - Railway will detect your project

 3. **Configure Backend Service**